Skip to main content

 MDRC’s College Success Initiative

-MDRC’s College Promise Success Initiative provides technical assistance to College Promise and Free College programs interested in promoting success in college by implementing evidence-based student support practices.
-Through the initiative, MDRC will disseminate best practices and tools to the over 200 College Promise and Free College programs that exist across the country.
+MDRC’s College Promise Success Initiative provided technical assistance to College Promise and Free College programs interested in promoting success in college by implementing evidence-based student support practices.
+Through this initiative, MDRC disseminated best practices and tools to the 300-plus College Promise and Free College programs that exist across the country.

 State Higher Education Executive Officers (SHEEO) Adult Promise Program